Irreversible entropy production, from quantum to classical: Entropy production in quantum processes

 \subsection{Thermal environments}

-As a first context, let us assume that the environment is thermal, Again, we do not assume it is necessarily macroscopic.
+Let us assume that the environment is thermal, $\rho_E = \rho_E^{\text{th}} = e^{-\beta H_E}/Z_E$.
+Again, we do not assume it is necessarily macroscopic.
 Only that initially it is in a thermal state.
 Inserting this in Eq.~(\ref{Qgen_sigma_trace_expression}), but only in the logarithm, leads to

 where